HR is here to help the Spokane Tribe of Indians function. Part of our duties include hiring – finding the best candidate for the position.

 Here’s some tips to assist in your quest to become a successful candidate:

 - Completely fill out your job application: Don’t leave any blanks.
-List dates, months, contact information, duties, etc. Be thorough!
+List dates, months, contact information, or duties.
+Be thorough!

 - Each job announcement has a section titled “Minimum Qualifications”.
-We compare the application, resume, and cover letter of each applicant to what is listed as Minimum Qualifications in the job announcement.
-So be thorough in your documents.
+The hiring manager and an HR Representative compare the application, resume, and cover letter of each applicant to what is listed as Minimum Qualifications in the job announcement.
+It is important to be thorough in your documents.

-- Always submit a cover letter.
+- We encourage you to submit a cover letter.
 The purpose of a cover letter is to sell yourself.
 It gives you a chance to specifically identify how you meet the minimum qualifications.

 - It’s good practice to submit a resume.
 There is limited space on the application to identify all relevant work history.
 Be sure to identify your duties fully in your resume and on your application.